Coupled cluster theory: Towards an algebraic geometry formulation: Introduction

-In this article we take advantage of {\it algebro-computational} methods to bound the number of roots of the coupled cluster equations and eventually gain novel insights to the origin of unphysical coupled cluster solutions.
-To that end, we employ numerical state-of-the-art software libraries such as polymake~\cite{polymake_drawing:2010,polymake_XML:ICMS_2016,polymake:2000, polymake:2017, polymake:FPSAC_2009, polymake:ICMS_2006}.
-We numerically solve tractable examples as well as analyze the coupled cluster root structure using mixed volume computations.
-The latter are used to establish a Bernstein--Khovanskii--Kushnirenko (BKK) inspired bound \cite{Bernshtein1975,Kouchnirenko1976,cox2006using}.
-Moreover, we perform calculations based on homotopy continuation methods, using the Bertini~\cite{Bertini} software, to understand the quality of the approximations provided by truncated and untruncated couple cluster parametrizations.
-Other algebraic methods such as univariate rational approximation~\cite{Xiao2021} and multi resultant techniques~\cite{SYAM2004417} are not subject of this article.
-As a first step towards a thorough understanding of this specific family of polynomial systems we establish a vertex description of surrogate Newton polytopes and conjecture an alternative descriptions of the polynomes as quadratic form on some affine algebraic variety.
+In this article, we leverage the framework of modern {\it algebro-computational} methods with the goal to bound the number of roots of the CC equations.
+We complement our results with numerical simulations using state-of-the-art software libraries such as polymake~\cite{polymake_drawing:2010,polymake_XML:ICMS_2016,polymake:2000, polymake:2017, polymake:FPSAC_2009, polymake:ICMS_2006}.
+We numerically solve tractable examples as well as analyze the CC root structure using mixed volume computations.
+The latter is used to establish a Bernstein--Khovanskii--Kushnirenko (BKK) inspired bound \cite{Bernshtein1975,Kouchnirenko1976,cox2006using}.
+Moreover, we perform calculations based on homotopy continuation methods, using the Bertini~\cite{Bertini} software, to understand the quality of the approximations provided by truncated and untruncated couple cluster parameterizations.
+Other algebraic methods such as univariate rational approximation~\cite{Xiao2021} and multi-resultant techniques~\cite{SYAM2004417} are not considered in this article.
+As a first step towards a thorough understanding of this specific family of polynomial systems, we establish a vertex description of surrogate Newton polytopes and prove an alternative description of the polynomials as cubic forms on some affine algebraic variety.
 Due to the exponential scaling of the polynomial system with respect to the number of electrons, already small systems become computationally challenging and might provide an interesting benchmark problem for future algebro-computational techniques.